Today I have completed a little milestone and that is converting over Adventureworld’s tileset and maps into a format that can be easily read by lua.

 The current map game data is in a format like this:

-I’ve decided to use the application Tiled to build up the tileset and maps which will make it much easier to visualise and adjust each screen.
+I’ve decided to use the application Tiled to build up the tileset and maps which will make it much easier to visualize and adjust each screen.
 It also automatically generates some nice lua tables which will make it easier to import into the game as well.

 The original tileset was created using graphic characters (think of it as creating a custom font).
 The characters were 8×16 pixels, which looked rather small on today’s big screens.
 I have made a design decision to double the size of the graphics so each ’tile’ is 16×32 pixels in dimension.
 Having to convert decimal numbers into binary and the translating that into a pixel byte in screen brought back memories of designing sprites by hand with graph paper at school.